rust-lang/api-guidelines/src/predictability.md

 conventions around constructor naming, and the distinctions are often subtle.

-A constructor in it's most basic form is a `new` method with no arguments.
+A constructor in its most basic form is a `new` method with no arguments.

 ```rust
 impl<T> Example<T> {